-This new dynamics was first theoretically explained by the classical idea of the superstatistics~\cite{beck2003superstatistics} where the single Gaussian distribution is averaged over exponential distribution of diffusivities $p(D)$~\cite{exp3}.
-Another approach termed as 'diffusing diffusivity' was proposed \cite{chubynsky2014diffusing, jain2016diffusion, jain2016diffusing} assuming that the diffusivity of the particle constantly changes according to a specific random process.
-Diffusing diffusivity model was further studied with respect to time averages and ergodicity breaking properties~\cite{lanoiselee2018model}.
+This new dynamics was first theoretically explained by the concept of superstatistics~\cite{beck2003superstatistics}, where a single Gaussian distribution is averaged over an exponential distribution of diffusivities, $p(D)$ \cite{exp3}.
+Afterwards, another approach termed as 'diffusing diffusivity' was put forward~\cite{chubynsky2014diffusing, jain2016diffusion, jain2016diffusing} assuming that the diffusivity constantly changes in time according to a specific stochastic process.
+The diffusing diffusivity model was further studied with respect to time-averages and ergodicity breaking properties \cite{lanoiselee2018model}.
 It was also compared with the concept of the generalized Grey-Brownian motion with random diffusivity~\cite{sposini2018random}.
-An elegant formalism of the diffusing diffusivity model using the sub-ordination approach was later put forward in Ref.~\cite{chechkin2017brownian}, which connected the superstatistics approach with the diffusing diffusivity model.
-We note that the dynamics of the 'Brownian yet non-Gaussian' process could be reproduced by the continuous time random walk model in equilibrium with a truncated heavy tailed waiting time PDF~\cite{khadem2017nonscaling}.
+An elegant derivation of the diffusing diffusivity model using the sub-ordination approach was later introduced in Ref.~\cite{chechkin2017brownian}, which connected the superstatistics approach with the diffusing diffusivity model.
+We note that the dynamics of the 'Brownian yet non-Gaussian' process can also be reproduced by the continuous time random walk model in equilibrium with a truncated, heavy tailed waiting time PDF~\cite{khadem2017nonscaling}.